revolutionizehealth-pt-042219/buildweek-revolutionizeHealth-BE/README.md

 `https://buildweek-revo-health-be.herokuapp.com/api/users/1`

 If user does not exist you will get an error.
-Requires user to be logged in
+Requires user to be logged in, requires the user have the same id as the req

 Accepts an object like the example to update the user